 Whether you’re a family who sees someone struggling or relapsing during the holidays or you’ve relapsed (or feel close to doing so), FHE Health is here to help.

 “Florida House recognizes the potential for relapse,” says Dr. Bishop, “and has extensive programs for wellness, well-being, mental health, meetings, networking and how to find a more active alumni and sober living community.
 There’s no judgment here.”

 She says that people sometimes relapse during the holidays but wait until the new year to enter rehab.
 But she encourages individuals to act immediately.
 “A one-day relapse is a completely different story than a week- or month-long relapse.
 Catch it early.
 Give yourself a chance.”

 She offers the same advice for family members who want to help loved ones who are struggling with an addiction.
-The team at the Florida House Experience is trained to offer education and coaching to family members who want to intervene or encourage their loved one to seek treatment.
+The team at FHE Health is trained to offer education and coaching to family members who want to intervene or encourage their loved one to seek treatment.
 Those teams work with families for as long as it takes, even if that’s weeks or months before someone enters rehab.

 “Pick up the phone and call,” says Dr. Bishop.
 “Whatever the case may be for you, there is something for you here.”